PersonaIam/personatestnet/README.md

-Ark is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
-For more information please refer to our website: https://ark.io/.
+Persona testnet platform.
+For more information please refer to our website: https://persona.im.

 This version is still beta, use at your own risks